jerommiole/jerommiole/README.md

 - 📫 How to reach me **miolejerom@gmail.com**

-- ⚡ I have an AI Facebook page at https://www.facebook.com/officialjrom
+- ⚡ I have an AI Images Gallery at https://www.facebook.com/officialjrom

 <h3 align="left">Connect with me:</h3>
 <p align="left">